laparda14/gimhookTesting/sdk/README.md

 Once you've created it, edit the code and add the features you want into your mod.

-Documentation for the Gimhook API can be found [here](../docs/api.md).
+Documentation on how to make Gimhook mods can be found [here](../docs/index.md).

 When you're ready to test it, run `npm run build` to create a development build of the mod and then import `dist/index.js` into the Gimhook desktop app.